 More than 150 apartments at Foreside Estates are located within a stone's throw off Route 1, but currently no direct pedestrian access exists to Route 1 near Waldo's General Store.
 Across Route 1 from Waldo's is the entrance to the trail system at Pine Grove Preserve.
 A pedestrian connection may help to increase patronage. - 19.
-Lunt Road: Improve sidewalk across Interstate 295.
+Lunt Road: Improve sidewalk and bicyle access across Interstate 295.

 The current sidewalk that exist on one side of Lunt Road on the bridge over Interstate 295 is extremely narrow and does not meet current design safety standards.
-There is an opportunity to improve pedestrian access here and also to connect a Portland Trails trail through the Tidewater development to this sidewalk. - 20.
-Route 1 North: Consider pedestrian and bicycle recommendations from Ad Hoc Route 1 North Committee.
+Bicycle access is deficient as well.
+The MaineDOT has announced its desire to redeck the Lunt Road bridge over Interstate 295.
+This may present an ideal opportunity to improve pedestrian and bicycle access on the bridge and its approaches and also to connect a Portland Trails trail through the Tidewater development to this sidewalk.

+20. Route 1 North: Consider pedestrian and bicycle recommendations from Ad Hoc Route 1 North Committee.